 Graduates with the ability to operate in an international context are often actively sought.

-- Barclays Wealth and Investment Management’s competencies include ‘willingness to work abroad and language skills’.
+- Barclays International’s competencies include ‘willingness to work abroad and language skills’.

 - Commerzbank stressed that languages are highly valued, particularly German.

 - At Goldman Sachs, around 50% of graduate roles require strong linguistic skills.
 One of the languages that have become of interest to it recently is Turkish.

-- Bank of America Merrill Lynch recruits for graduates with ‘global outlook’.
+- Bank of America Merrill Lynch recruits graduates with a ‘global outlook’.

 - At Nomura, knowledge of a second language and the associated culture, while not essential, is described as ‘well received’.